vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

 Add pipeline components
 ^^^^^^^^^^^^^^^^^^^^^^^

 Since workspace and pipeline are both ready.
 We can now add new components into the pipeline.
-The pipeline connection we're about to create will be looking like: ``FTP source -> topic -> stream -> topic -> FTP sink``.
+The pipeline connection we're about to create will look like: ``FTP source -> topic -> stream -> topic -> FTP sink``.

 Before we start, please make sure your FTP service is ready and let's get started!